iamenderst/ansible-tutorial/tutorial/ansible_project.md

  $ git init .
 ```

-:information_source: *ansible tutorial* is the directory which contains your *Vagrantfile* which at this point should like as follows:
+* *ansible tutorial* is the directory which contains your *Vagrantfile* which at this point should like as follows:

 ```
 # -*- mode: ruby -*-